This Day In Literary History

 It featured a memorable performance by 11-year-old Martha Byrne as Jenny Reade.
 A year later, she would star in the science fiction classic, Anna to the Infinite Power - another indie gem.

-Natalie Babbitt has written seventeen children's books.
-Her latest, The Moon Over High Street, was published in 2011.
-In addition to writing, she also serves as a board member of the National Children's Book and Literacy Alliance.
+Natalie Babbitt wrote seventeen children's books.
+Her last book, The Moon Over High Street, was published in 2011.
+In addition to writing, she served as a board member of the National Children's Book and Literacy Alliance.
 She died in October of 2016 at the age of 84.

 Quote Of The Day

 "Don't be afraid of death; be afraid of an unlived life.
 You don't have to live forever, you just have to live." - Natalie Babbitt